 It has been found that naturally occurring antioxidants have increased benefit in comparison to taking antioxidants as supplements.
 Antioxidants occurring naturally in food and plants, such as green tea is absorbed better by the body.
 Therefore, green tea is a great source of including antioxidants to prevent damage via free radicals in the body.

-Health Benefits of Green Tea:
+Heart Health Benefits of Green Tea:

 Green tea has shown to have a positive affect on hear health.
 Individuals who consumed 3 cups of tea had a 26% decreased risk of death from coronary heart disease.
 The overall incidence of coronary heart disease for tea drinkers was reduced by 27%.
 Suggesting an association between drinking green tea and improved heart health.